Smith & Wesson M&P15: History

-Smith & Wesson announced their first short-stroke gas piston action rifle, the S&W M&P15 PS and PSX (piston AR-15) in January 2009.

-The S&W M&P15 Sport and S&W M&P15 Whisper were released in 2011.
-The Smith & Wesson M&P10, a version of the AR-10, was introduced in 2013.

-Smith & Wesson's M&P15 Sport II was introduced in 2016.
-It includes additional features of a forward bolt assist and dust cover not found on the original M&P15 model.

 Design

-The rifle model is based on the AR-15.
+The rifle model is based on the Colt AR-15.
 Smith & Wesson offers the M&P15 semi-automatic rifles in different configurations, tailored to specific shooting applications and styles.
 The rifle has different models that come chambered in 5.56mm NATO/.223 Remington, .22 Long Rifle, and 5.45×39mm.
 The barrels come with either a melonite lined or chrome-lined 4140 steel rifling, and 7075 T6 aluminum receiver with a hard-coat black anodized finish.

 The Standard model has an adjustable CAR-15 stock and comes with 10-round or 30-round magazine.
 The Compliant model (designed for the California market) has a CAR-15 stock fixed in the open position (with an overall length of 33.75 inches) and comes with 10-round magazines.

 The Smith & Wesson Performance Center target shooting version has an 18-inch bull barrel threaded to take any AR-15/M16-style compensator, a free-floated forend, integral Picatinny rail system and ships with a 10-round magazine.